President and Chief Executive Officer

 Executive Vice President, Nuclear Operations

-Dr. Andrey Mushakov oversees the nuclear fuel technology division of Lightbridge Corporation and is an expert in cost modeling and the economics of the nuclear fuel cycle.
-He has been with Lightbridge since 2000, and in 2006 he was named executive vice president for international nuclear operations.
-In 2018, Dr. Mushakov became executive vice president for nuclear operations.
+Dr. Mushakov oversees the nuclear fuel technology division of Lightbridge Corporation and is an expert in cost modeling and the economics of the nuclear fuel cycle.
+He has been with Lightbridge since 2000, and in 2018 was named executive vice president for nuclear operations.

 Larry Goldman, C.P.A.